 These publications provide insights to the role of investment, technology and trade in realising these growth opportunities, leading to a more competitive Auckland economy.

-Maximising the strong growth prospects of our advanced industries will be debated at an Auckland Economic Symposium on 28 March.
+Maximising the strong growth prospects of our advanced industries was debated at an Auckland Economic Symposium on 28 March.

-At this symposium, city, government and industry leaders will meet to debate how Auckland can best capitalise on its ‘new world city’ status, so that we can advance these unique and dynamic sectors of our economy which are such powerful drivers for Auckland’s prosperity.
+At this symposium, city, government and industry leaders met to debate how Auckland could best capitalise on its ‘new world city’ status, so that we can advance these unique and dynamic sectors of our economy which are such powerful drivers for Auckland’s prosperity.

 Auckland Tourism, Events and Economic Development (ATEED)